kmisiunas/pytorch-learning/save_speed.md

 # Wall time: 1.27 ms
 ```

 file size was reduced from 380MB to ~340MB.
 Intrestingly, the loading performance was improved radically.
-Need more testiong to confirm this is a real effect
+Effect persits even after cold start of ipython.
+This suggests it is a real effect, but we must be careful since the 'system' time is at 0, while uncompressed version is mostly taken by the 'system' time.